Why Fairtrade Certified Cotton Matters

 The Fairtrade system secures better working conditions and better terms of trade for nearly 2 million farmers and workers worldwide.
 Fairtrade farmers are protected by the Fairtrade Minimum Price, which creates a safety net for farmers.
 When the global market for cotton drops and buyers rush to get a cheap deal, Fairtrade farmers are still protected with their agreed upon, above market price.

 Beyond a fair price, Fairtrade Premium is paid to the cooperatives who democratically vote on how they would like to invest funds back into their community, like investment in equipment and community resources; whether it be a water well, a grain mill, school supplies or health clinics.

 Fairtrade supplies the proactive tools, training and practices for farmers and the community to run smart, successful and sustainable businesses, as well as championing women’s rights.

-Fairtrade is farmer-led, meaning that the farmers themselves are decision-makers in critical topics that affect their lives like standards, Minimum Price, and Fairtrade Premium.
+Fairtrade is farmer-led, meaning that the farmers themselves are decision-makers in critical topics that affect their lives like standards, the Minimum Price, and the Fairtrade Premium.

 Fairtrade assists in developing farmers' independence and also helps to achieve Organic Certification, which benefits the local and global environment.

 Fairtrade is not a charity; it is a partnership.
 It is empowerment that lets us all grow together.